mas-bandwidth/netcode/README.md

 * Encrypted and signed packets
 * Secure client connection with connect tokens
-* Connection based protocol with multiplexing and demultiplexing
+* Connection based protocol with multiplexing and demultiplexing on a single UDP socket

 netcode protect your game server from the following common attacks: